wiz0u/WTelegramBot/README.md

 The library is built on top of [WTelegramClient](https://wiz0u.github.io/WTelegramClient) to connect directly to Telegram Client API and gives you additional control over your bot, updates and call methods normally impossible to use with Bot API.

 ## Advantages of WTelegram.Bot

 Using class `WTelegram.Bot` you have access to a clean set of developer-friendly methods to easily access the Bot API

-You can also call Client API methods that are possible for bots but not accessible from Bot API Some examples:
+You can also call Client API methods that are possible for bots but not accessible from Bot API!
+Some examples:
-- get past messages of group/channel
+- Get past messages of group/channel
-- get group/channel members list
+- Get group/channel members list
-- resolve user/chat usernames
+- Resolve user/chat usernames
-- get full details of users/chats
+- Get full details of users/chats
-- send/receive big files
+- Send/receive big files

 You also get access to raw Updates information from Client API, in addition to the usual Bot API updates.
-They contain much more information than the limited set of Bot API updates Some examples:
+They contain much more information than the limited set of Bot API updates!
+Some examples:
-- detect deletion of messages _(not always immediate)_
+- Detect deletion of messages _(not always immediate)_
-- get info on the "preview" part of a message
+- Get detailed info on the "preview" part of a message
-- notification when your messages were read in a group
+- Notification when your messages were read in a group

 There are still a lot of restrictions to bots, even via Client API, so don't expect to be able to do many fancy things

 <a name="migration"></a>
 ## Migration of existing Telegram.Bot code